Jiapei1001/Distributed-Systems/README.md

 This project is intended for building a scalable distributed cloud-based system that can record all lift rides from all Upic resorts.
 This data can then be used as a basis for data analysis for Upic - a global acquirer of ski resorts that is homogenezing skiing around the world.

-## Server & API
+## Restful API
-The API endpoints and model schemas follow the specifications defined in Swagger. [](https://app.swaggerhub.com/apis/cloud-perf/SkiDataAPI/1.16)
+The API endpoints and model schemas are implemented by client's specifications . [](https://app.swaggerhub.com/apis/cloud-perf/SkiDataAPI/1.16)
 <p align="center">
 <img width="600" alt="Swagger APIs" src="https://user-images.githubusercontent.com/20607583/154888454-ae0dc003-602d-4e20-b6b0-80c48ce2a888.png">
 </p>

+## Server
 The server is implemented by Java servlets.
 JSON object is used for data transmission.
 Each servlet API is tested with POSTMAN.
 ![uml](https://user-images.githubusercontent.com/20607583/154888583-67a1417c-f4d4-4126-b062-c8b101268c24.png)